Why Destination Brands Need Different Rules Than Consumer Brands

 - Environmental groups who care about sustainability and impact

-Each of these groups has legitimate interests.
-Each interprets the brand through their own lens.
-A brand strategy that optimizes for tourist attraction while ignoring resident sentiment will create political friction.
-A brand that prioritizes local identity while ignoring visitor expectations will underperform commercially.
+Each group interprets the brand through its own lens.
+A strategy that optimizes for tourist attraction while ignoring resident sentiment creates political friction.
+A brand that prioritizes local identity while ignoring visitor expectations underperforms commercially.
+Both failures are the same mistake: treating an ecosystem like a single client.

-The strategic work of destination branding is finding the position that serves the ecosystem -- not just the marketing department.
-This requires genuine stakeholder engagement, not a survey.
-It requires understanding the political landscape, the economic pressures, and the community dynamics that will determine whether the brand gets adopted or resisted.
+The strategic work of destination branding is finding the position that serves the ecosystem, not just the marketing department.
+That requires genuine stakeholder engagement -- not a survey, but a working understanding of the political landscape, economic pressures, and community dynamics that will determine whether the brand gets adopted or quietly resisted.

 Most consumer brand agencies skip this entirely.
 They interview the marketing director, review the competitive landscape, and deliver a brand.
-Six months later, the brand is sitting in a PDF that nobody uses because the stakeholders weren't part of the process.
+Six months later it's sitting in a PDF nobody uses, because the people who actually shape the guest experience were never part of the process.

 - First-time visitors who need orientation, trust signals, and inspiration